Days to Expiry — Options Portfolio Tracker logo

 • You only sell puts on stocks you want to own

-• You define your entry price in advance
+• You define your entry price in advance and get paid while waiting

-• Assignment isn't failure—it's buying at your target price
+• Assignment isn't failure — it's buying at your target price

 Strategy 2: Covered Calls (Income on Stocks You Own)